bandprotocol/pylibra/README.md

 ### Get Account State of an Address

 You can query an account's state by using `get_account_state` function on `LibraClient`.
 The function returns an `AccountState`, which contains the address' sequence number, balance, and more.
+If an account has not been created yet (never received any funds), the function will return `None`.

 ```py
 from pylibra import LibraClient, LibraWallet